-- Always keep your reserach question in mind; this will help you determine the relevance of any data you find
+- Always keep your research question in mind; this will help you determine the relevance of any data you find

 - Consider if you need complete data or if a sample would suffice

 - Do you need data at a point in time, or trend/time series data? current, or historical?

 - Are there variables that are crital, and others that are ideal?

 What is your desired data unit of analysis?
 Humans?
 Industries?
 Specimens?
 Genetic information?

 - Do you want data from a specific country or other geography?